 The Foundation has signed an investment management agreement with USMF, whereby funds held by the Foundation will be invested according to the policies set and approved by USMF's Board of Directors.
-USMF serves as recordkeeper under this agreement and investment manager of approximately 98% of the Foundation's investments at June 30, 2022 and 2021.
+USMF serves as recordkeeper under this agreement and investment manager of approximately 98% of the Foundation's investments at June 30, 2023 and 2022.
 This agreement also allows the Foundation to invest its assets in USMF investment pools.
-The remaining investments are in three separately managed investment pools at June 30, 2022 and 2021.
-Approximately \$8.0 million and \$6.8 million is directly invested by management in three investment pools-the Law School Bond Fund, the PNC Money Market Fund, and the Commonfund Multi-Strategy Equity Fund at

-June 30, 2022 and 2021, respectively.
-The assets in these funds consisted of donations and earnings at June 30, 2022 and 2021.
+The remaining investments are in three separately managed investment pools at June 30, 2023 and 2022.
+Approximately \$8.0 million is directly invested by management in three investment pools-the Law School Bond Fund, the PNC Money Market Fund, and the Commonfund Multi-Strategy Equity Fund at June 30, 2023 and 2022.
+The assets in these funds consisted of donations and earnings at June 30, 2023 and 2022.
 The other investments of trusts and annuities are managed and directly invested by a third-party custodian.